danmurphy1217/danmurphy.xyz/index.markdown

 I'm passionate about collaborating with teams to tackle ambitious engineering challenges.
 I enjoy the process of taking customer feedback and vague product ideas and turning them into clear, actionable plans that drive impact.
 My work spans from product planning and prioritization to backend and infrastructure engineering.

-When I am not coding, you can find me trail running and backpacking, cycling, and participating in various endurance sports (mostly triathlons and marathons).
+Outside of work, you can find me trail running and backpacking, cycling, and participating in various endurance sports (mostly triathlons and marathons).
 I love the outdoors, and also enjoy photographing my adventures.

 I currently live in NYC and am always up for a coffee (calendly [here](https://calendly.com/dan-comun/30min))!